 The “Overall Conclusions” section is oddly less succinct.

 An Industry Viewpoint

-An pamphlet from International Paper provides, not surprisingly, a different perspective.
-Early in the publication is a quotation from Jonathan Porritt, chairman of the UK Sustainability Development Commission to the effect that “There aren’t many industries around that can aspire to becoming genuinely sustainable.
+Jonathan Porritt, until 2009 the chairman of the UK Sustainability Development Commission is quoted as saying “There aren’t many industries around that can aspire to becoming genuinely sustainable.
 The pulp and paper industry, however, is one of them.
 It is inherently sustainable.”

 An unattributed statement is that “On average it takes 500 kilowatt-hours of electricity to produce 440 lbs. of paper, the typical amount of paper each of us consumes annually.
 That’s the equivalent of powering one computer continuously for five months.”

 Following the chart under the subtitle: “Ask the Right Questions” is this question and answer: